jodastephen/railmodel/CR2-SWLondon.md

 * WIM-WAT changing to Northern (West End) at WAT in 21-24m at 12tph (+1m)
 * WIM-WAT changing to CR2 at CLJ changing to Northern (West End) Southbound at TCR in 23-27m at 12tph (+4m)
 * WIM-WAT changing to CR2 at CLJ changing to District at VIC in 24-28m at 12tph (+5m)
+* WIM-WAT changing to Victoria at VXH changing to District at VIC in 25-30m at 12tph (+6m)
 * WIM-WAT changing to BAL-VIC at CLJ changing to District at VIC in 28-32m at 12tph (+9m)

 From Earlsfield to Leicester Square (1m worse)